ClassOrder/Study-Web/HTML5/flexbox.md

 #### A CSS3 layout mode that provides an easy and clean way to arrange items within a container.

-(o) No FLOATS!
+[x] No FLOATS!
-(o) Responsive and mobile friendly
+[x] Responsive and mobile friendly
-[o] Positioning child elements is MUCH easier
+[x] Positioning child elements is MUCH easier
-[o] Flex container's margins do not collapse with the margins of its contents [o] Order of elements can easily be changed without editing the source HTML
+[x] Flex container's margins do not collapse with the margins of its contents [x] Order of elements can easily be changed without editing the source HTML

 #### Flexible box model concept

-[o] The ablity to alter item width and height to best fit in its containers available free space [o] Flexbox is direction-agnostic
+[x] The ablity to alter item width and height to best fit in its containers available free space [x] Flexbox is direction-agnostic
-[o] Built for small-scale layouts while the upcoming "Grid" specification is for more large scale
+[x] Built for small-scale layouts while the upcoming "Grid" specification is for more large scale

 #### Flex properties